How to Clean Your Kitchen Sponge

 Yes, there are ways to clean a kitchen sponge—and you absolutely should.
 The frequency should vary based on how often you do dishes, but a good benchmark to aim for is once every three to four days.

-Here are two options for how to clean a sponge:
+Here are three options for how to clean a sponge:

 - Put a sponge in the washing machine on the hottest possible setting with some bleach-based detergent, running the washing machine at 60° C (140° F).